hysios/the-graph/README.md

 }
 console.log('app', app)
 if (!graph) {
-  throw new Error('no app to render!!')
+  // throw new Error('no graph to render in app') console.error('no graph to render in app') return
 }

 this.appView = ReactDOM.render(